Scenes from Hamilton College I: Meeting Ian and Jake

 Through Masaki’s bridge contract the school kept me on staff while avoiding a full tenured appointment.

 So in February 2008 I was teaching SEL under Mary Walters and a handful of social studies classes.
 Business Management was still in my future.
+That morning Principal Kitamura and Vice-Principal Terada called me in.
+We sat on the little sofa chairs in the office.
+They pitched me the role of IB Diploma Programme Coordinator.
+At the time I knew almost nothing about the International Baccalaureate.

 My entire knowledge base consisted of one fact: a school called Katoh Gakuen near Numazu had introduced IB in 1999.
 That information had come secondhand from Mr. Ogawa, our Head of High School.
+That was it.
+No workshops.
+No training.
+No background.
+Just the idea.

 I was determined to make the most of it.